Trump campaign rejects notion Texas is in play: ‘They know that’s a joke’

 Meanwhile, the campaign touted its efforts in Texas this cycle, saying they have made nearly 2 million voter contacts, held over 500 Trump Victory Leadership Initiative trainings with more than 4,000 attendees and held nearly 450 “MAGA Meet-Ups” with nearly 6,000 attendees.

+But Biden campaign Rapid Response Director Andrew Bates, in a statement to Fox News, mocked the Trump campaign right back saying: "Was that a nerve?"

-The campaign’s comments come after the Biden campaign announced a media buy for television and digital in which Biden speaks directly to Americans who are feeling “anxious and fearful” and “looking for leadership during a time of crisis,” according to the campaign.
+The back and forth came after the Biden campaign announced a media buy for television and digital in which Biden speaks directly to Americans who are feeling “anxious and fearful” and “looking for leadership during a time of crisis,” according to the campaign.
 The ads are slated to run in Texas as well as Arizona, Florida and North Carolina.

 “This is the first time during the general election that our campaign is spending on the air and online in the Lone Star State,” the campaign said.